for Phase Conversion and Motor Control

 pass filters to significantly reduce the harmonic content of the

 VFD-generated 3 phase power delivered to the motor.
 When the motor is

 reasonably close to the drive, a load reactor is probably not needed,

-and can be added later if found necessary.
+and can always be added later if desired.

 The filter capacitors in a VFD have a limited life and must be replaced

 occasionally.
 For industrial motors running hard 12 hours a day, the